July 22, 2021 *update*

 Yes.
 As an essential service, their lives depend on them staying safe.

-What happens when you are traveling to a new province/territory and there’s a mandatory 14-day isolation/quarantine when you enter that province?
+What happens when you are traveling to a location and there’s a mandatory 14-day isolation/quarantine?

 You need to go into isolation for 14 days – or until you are 14 days symptom free.
 If you are not isolating in your new home, then you can designate someone to supervise the delivery of your shipment while you are in quarantine.
 Please advise the moving company who that person is prior to the delivery day.
 You can always Facetime or Skype in to boss your friend around to make sure things go where they should.
 It’s very important to clearly mark your boxes as to which room they should go into.
 Some people are colour coding the boxes (with a marker circle) and having the same colour circles on a paper taped to the wall in the room at the new house.